List of Lucchese crime family mobsters: James Maffucci

 James "Jimmy the Jew" Maffucci (1948) is a soldier.
 On May 31, 2017, Maffucci along with Street Boss Matthew Madonna, Underboss Steven Crea Sr. and others were indicted and charged with racketeering, murder and other crimes.
 He was sentenced to 37 months in prison for extortion and extortionate extension of credit.
 On October 1, 2021, Maffucci was released from prison.

-Marco Minuto

-Marco "Big Marco" Minuto (born 1937), also known as "The Old Man", is a soldier operating in the Bronx faction.
-He worked for Lucchese capo Joe Giampa and controlled the Hunts Point Produce Market in the Bronx.
-Minuto's family-owned ice business supplied the needed ice to most of the tenants in the Hunts Point Produce Market.
-In 2001, Minuto was indicted along with Russian mobster Alex Lukov and five others for operating a four-year scheme to sell bootleg gasoline to Long Island gas stations, costing New York State millions of dollars in tax revenue by buying gas in New Jersey and smuggling it into New York.
-On August 15, 2006, Minuto was released from prison.
-On August 4, 2016, Minuto at the age of 80, was indicted along with 45 others on charges of criminal activities throughout the East Coast.

 Frank Papagni

 Frank "Frankie Bones" Papagni (born July 18, 1957) is the current underboss of the family.
 Papagni is a longtime Brooklyn faction member.
 In 1991, Papagni attended a making ceremony in Howard Beach, Queens.
 At the induction ceremony, a man he called his cousin Frank Gioia Jr. became a member of the Lucchese family.
 In 1993, Papagni along with George Zappola and Frank Gioia Jr. plotted to have Steven Crea killed.
 In 1993, he was convicted of fraud, extortion and attempted murder, including a plot to kill John A. “Junior” Gotti.
 Papagni served as consigliere in the mid-1990s.
 In 1996, Papagni was indicted along with George Zappola, George Conte and Frank Giacobbe on murder charges.
 The 1996, indictment charged Papagni with two 1992 murders: the first was the murder of Gambino crime family associate Frank Mariconda and the second was the murder of Richard Taglianetti.
 Papagni would later receive a 20-year prison sentence.
 Government informant Frank Gioia Jr. later testified that he helped Papagni murder Frank Mariconda, who had disrespected Papagni's girlfriend in a bar.
 He was released from prison on November 24, 2015.